Find out average roof shingle repair costs, factors affecting pricing, such as material and labor, and how to save on your next roof repair project.

 Most municipalities require you or your roofing company to obtain a building permit for roof replacements.
 Additionally, many locations require a special permit to place a dumpster in the street if that's your only option.
 Apply for and obtain the necessary permits for your project well before starting work.

 Part of knowing how to install shingles is becoming familiar with the building codes related to roofing.
 Depending on the building code in your location, you may be able to leave one layer of shingles under a new one.
-However, in most cases, removing the existing shingles is best when replacing your roof.
+However, in most cases, removing the existing shingles and replacing the underlayment is best when shingling a roof.

 Use a shingle stripper shovel tool to remove the majority of existing shingles and underlayment, starting at the ridge and prying them off as you work toward the eaves.
 Take extra care not to step on loose materials.
 Use a claw hammer to remove any nails left behind.

-Remove the drip edge flashing around the perimeter, as it will experience damage in the shingle removal process.
-Also, remove any flashing that suffers damage during the step.
-In many cases, it's advisable to simply replace all the roof flashing every time you replace your roof shingles.
+Remove the drip edge flashing around the perimeter, as it will get damaged in the shingle removal process.
+Also, remove any other flashing that suffers damage during the step.
+It's best to plan to replace all the roof flashing every time you replace your roof shingles.

-Install the drip edge flashing by cutting it to the appropriate length with tin snips and securing it with manually-driven roofing nails through its top flange and into the roof deck.
-Allow a ½-inch space between the lower drip edge flange and the existing fascia.
+Install the drip edge flashing by cutting it to the appropriate length with tin snips.
+Leave an additional inch of room, then cut the seam and fold back the side and top of the drip edge to create a cleaner look on your flashing.
+Secure the drip edge with roofing nails through its top flange and into the roof deck.
+Allow a 1/2-inch space between the lower drip edge flange and the existing fascia.

 Install other roof flashings as appropriate for your roof, including penetration boots, chimney and skylight flashing, kick-outs, and valley protection flashing.
 Install step flashing as necessary, depending on your roof's specific needs.

 Install the shingle starter strips at the roof's lowest edge using coil nails and an appropriate nail gun.
-Extend the edge of the strips 1/2 inch past the drip edges.
+Follow the manufacturer’s directions for the right nailing pattern, and extend the edge of the strips 1/2 inch past the drip edges on all sides of the slope.
 Continue along all the eaves to meet the building code and up each rake if you wish to provide additional weather protection.

 Snap a chalk line representing the top edge of the first row of shingles across the roof.
 Consult the manufacturer's nailing pattern requirements and your local building code for the correct number of nails per shingle in your location.
 Lay the first shingle in place on the chalk line and use your roofing nailer to secure it to the roof deck.